tbarron/tusculum/README.md

 ## Description

-I'm using pythonanywhere.com as a low cost (i.e., free) hosting solution for my personal home page by serving the stuff I'm working on as a flask app.
+I'm using pythonanywhere.com as a low cost (i.e., free) hosting solution for a personal home page by serving the stuff I'm working on as a flask app.
 If I ever figure out a way to monetize something here, I'll start sending some of the bucks along to pythonanywhere so I can have a premium account.